-326 SPECIALIZED REHABILITATIVE SERVICES
+324 SPECIALIZED REHABILITATIVE SERVICES

-If the facility does not offer specialized rehabilitative services directly, patients in need of such services, i.e., physical therapy, occupational therapy, speech pathology, and audiology, shall not be admitted or retained in the facility unless arrangements for these services have been provided with an outside resource.
+If the facility does not offer specialized rehabilitative services directly, patients in need of such services, such as physical therapy, occupational therapy, speech pathology, and audiology, shall not be admitted or retained in the facility unless arrangements for these services have been provided with an outside resource.
 Terms of the agreement should include reimbursement, responsibility of each party, and documentation responsibilities.

-327 ADVISORY DENTIST
+325 ADVISORY DENTIST